tensorflow/community/rfcs/20180821-differentiable-functional-while.md

 #### Algorithm

-For each intermediate tensor of the while loop function body that is needed for gradient computation, we create an empty TensorList and add it to the list of loop_vars.
+For each intermediate tensor of the while loop function body that may be needed for gradient computation, we create an empty TensorList and add it to the list of loop_vars.
 We then push the intermediate values to the TL using the [TensorListPushBack](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/ops/list_ops.cc#L40) op.
-Accumulating each intermediate value can sometimes be wasteful since not all intermediates may be required for gradient computation.
-We can perform a few optimizations to mitigate this:
+Note that this way we may be accumulating more tensors than are actually needed for gradient computation.
+It is even possible that the graph is just used for inference and hence we do not need the accumulators at all!
+We rely on the C++ optimization pass that happens after the While op is lowered to remove all such superfluous accumulators.
+So adding extra accumulators will not have any performance or memory overhead at runtime.

+To facilitate use-cases where lowering is not desired we can perform a few optimizations to the functional form of the While op:

 *   Expose only those intermediate values that are required by the backward pass by building the gradient graph in the forward pass.
     *   This will increase graph building time.
 *   Do not accumulate Const nodes.
 We can lift these outside the while loop.
 *   Do not accumulate loop vars that are passed-through unchanged.
-*   Implement a grappler pass that removes unused TLs at runtime similar to the [existing pass](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/grappler/optimizers/loop_optimizer.cc#L503) for Stacks.
-    *   This will need to happen after the While op has been lowered and the functions have been inlined.
-*   Rewrite the forward pass when gradients are requested.
+*   Rewrite the forward pass to add accumulators when gradients are requested.
     *   This will require creating a new While op and new FunctionDefs for the loop condition and body.
     *   Since we cannot remove nodes from the Graph there will be unused functions and the dangling While op in the GraphDef.